Probate Q&A Series

 1. Detailed Answer

-In North Carolina, a personal representative must handle all estate assets, including any wrongful death claim.
+In North Carolina, a personal representative must bring a wrongful death claim.
 If you wish to step aside and let someone else serve, you use Form E200, the Renunciation of Right to Appointment.
 After renouncing, the next eligible person may petition the clerk of superior court to open the estate and seek appointment as administrator or executor.
 Once appointed, that representative can file and prosecute a wrongful death action under North Carolina law.

 Step A: Fill Out Form E200